-- Any consumer review which is found to be inappropriate for being published based on pre-determined criteria should immediately be notified to the consumer who did the review.
+- Any consumer review which is found to be inappropriate for being published based on pre-determined criteria should immediately be raised to the attention of the consumer who did the review.

-- Fake comments and entering into such agreements for purchasing such fake comment services are prohibited.
+- Fake comments and entering into agreements for the procurement of such services are prohibited.

-- It is prohibited to publish consumer reviews with health claims contrary to its own specific legislation.
+- It is prohibited to publish consumer reviews with health claims contrary the relevant legislation.

-Apart from the above, detailed provisions regarding the procedure for publishing consumer complaints were introduced into Turkish law.
-Accordingly, at the consumer complaint platforms that publish consumer complaints, vendors or providers about whom the evaluation has been made should be given at least seventy-two (72) hours to exercise their right to make a statement or reply before the publication of the complaint.
-Reviews will not be published before this period expires or if they are found to be inaccurate.
+Further detailed provisions regarding the procedure for publishing consumer complaints were also introduced into Turkish law.
+Accordingly, consumer complaint platforms that publish consumer complaints should give vendors or providers about whom the evaluation has been made at least seventy-two (72) hours to exercise their right to make a statement or reply before the publication of the complaint.
+Reviews should not be published before this period expires or if they are found to be inaccurate.

-Before the legal rules about consumer reviews and complaints were introduced into Turkish law, the Advertisement Board scrutinized the consumer reviews shared by the brands in relation to the advertising of their products and services; queried the trueness of these claims, conformity thereof to general advertising rules.
+Before the legal rules about consumer reviews and complaints were introduced into Turkish law, the Advertisement Board scrutinized consumer reviews shared by brands in relation to the advertising of their products and services and queried the trueness and conformity of these claims to general advertising rules.

-In this respect, one interesting decision was rendered by the Advertisement Board in January 2022 right before the new rules about consumer reviews and complaints were enacted.
-In a consumer complaint platform, a consumer complaint was published under the relevant page for a Turkish bank about an employee of the bank in relation to the employee’s private rental contract for his house with his landlord who published the consumer complaint about the bank.
-Since the private rental contract of the employee had no relation with the services provided by the bank and the consumer complaint was irrelevant, the Advertisement Board found the consumer complaint misleading as to the services of the bank subject to the complaint, evaluated the complaint as detrimental to the reputation of the bank, ordered for the consumer complaint to be ceased and imposed an administrative monetary fine against the complaint platform.
+In this respect, one interesting decision was rendered by the Advertisement Board in January 2022 immediately prior to the enactment of the new rules on consumer reviews and complaints.
+It concerned a consumer complaint on a platform for such complaints on the page for a Turkish bank about an employee of the bank.
+The complaint concerned the employee’s private rental agreement with the landlord, that is, the individual making the complaint.
+Since the private rental contract of the employee had no relation with the services provided by the bank and the consumer complaint was therefore irrelevant, the Advertisement Board found the consumer complaint misleading as to the services of the bank subject to the complaint, evaluated the complaint as detrimental to the reputation of the bank and ordered for the consumer complaint to be removed, imposing a administrative monetary fine against the complaint platform.

-The Board rendered another important decision in November 2022 about a consumer review published on a complaint platform related to a hospital.
-The review stated that the relevant consumer was generally satisfied with the hospital’s services but was complaining due to the impolite behaviours of a cleaning service employee who allegedly did not respect the privacy of the patient.
+The Board rendered another important decision in November 2022 about a consumer review concerning a hospital published on a complaint platform.
+The review stated that the relevant consumer was generally satisfied with the hospital’s services but still found reason to complain due to the impolite behaviour of a cleaning service employee who allegedly did not respect the privacy of the patient.
 The Board determined that the mentioned review is not related to health services provided by the hospital but is about the personal acts and attitude of the mentioned cleaning service employee and that expressions used in the review evidently establish that the consumer has an animosity against the mentioned employee.
 The Board concluded that publishing this review would mislead consumers and would prevent them from gathering accurate information.